-If you were asked to recognize idols, where would your mind take you?
+If you were asked to identify idols, where would your mind take you?
 American Idol?
 Billy Idol?
-If you’re like me, you may tend to think about carved wooden figures or giant metallic statues, or maybe even the Tower of Babel as an enormous, in your face representation of idolatry.
+If you’re like me, you may tend to think about carved wooden figures or giant metallic statues.
+Or maybe even the Tower of Babel as an enormous, in your face representation of idolatry.

 Want a Bible study to help you defeat potential idols?